 The curriculum, developed by Lesley Ellis teachers, focuses primarily on school community values and the following eight “isms” - Racism, Religious Intolerance, Sexism/Gender Bias, Classism, Sizeism/Lookism, Ageism, Heterosexism, Ableism.
 These topics are starting points for discussion and activities that each classroom works with, continuously throughout the year, at their developmentally appropriate level. more

-Lesley Ellis music teacher and performer, Guy Mendilow, designed the Arts Block program as a way for students to experience art, dance, music, movement, and improvisation in a meaningful way that brings the inspiration of practicing artists into the school on a regular basis. more
+Lesley Ellis music teacher and performer, Guy Mendilow, designed the Arts Block and Arts Apprenticeship programs as a way for students to experience art, dance, music, movement, and improvisation in a meaningful way that brings the inspiration of practicing artists into the school on a regular basis. more